15+ Best Things To Do In Beacon NY This Weekend

 Approximately 90 minutes from Grand Central, this makes it the ideal place for a day trip from NYC.

 The Metro-North Train offers a Getaway Package from Grand Central to Beacon New York that includes admission to DIA: Beacon.

 By Car: Beacon New York is also conveniently located off of Interstate-84.
 Interstate-84 can be accessed from the Taconic State Parkway and the New York State Thruway (I-87).

 By Ferry: There is ferry service from Newburgh, NY.
-Running daily from Newburgh Waterfront, the ride itself is about 10-15 minutes and, at the time of this posting, costs $1.75
+Running daily from Newburgh Waterfront, the ride itself is about 10-15 minutes and, there is a small fee charged.
+(Under $2 at the time of this posting)

 How far is Beacon NY from NYC?

 As previously mentioned, Beacon New York is an easy train ride on the Metro-North from New York City (Grand Central Terminal).
 It is approximately a 90-minute train ride and it’s a straight ride with no transfers.

 By car, though, the ride time may differ.
 It can be anywhere between 90 minutes to 2 hours, depending on the day and time of day that you decide to travel.

 Due to its close proximity to the Hudson River and having its own Metro-North Train Station, Beacon NY is the hub of activity when people think of the Mid-Hudson Valley Region and Dutchess County.